 And now, a fruit tree.
 Apparently, the medlar used to be fairly popular in Europe and very old trees can be found in abandoned orchards and homesteads.
 Medlar is native to the eastern parts of the Mediterranean and Turkey.

 The Medlar is closely related to pear, quinces, and apples and is part of the rose family.
-It grows very slowly to a height of 10 to 20 feet tall and is long lived.
-The large leaves are oval-shaped and the flowers bloom in late spring, large white flowers that look like a pink tinged rose.
+It grows very slowly to a height of 10 to 20 feet tall and is long-lived.
+The large leaves are oval-shaped and the flowers bloom in late spring, large white flowers that look like a pink-tinged rose.

-The fruit is a couple inches in diameter and ripens from green to dark orange to reddish brown in late autumn.
-First harvest doesn’t usually occur until the third or fourth year.
+The fruit is a couple of inches in diameter and ripens from green to dark orange to reddish brown in late autumn.
+The first harvest doesn’t usually occur until the third or fourth year.
 It is best to leave them on the trees until they drop or after the first frost and when they can be easily harvested; if picked too soon, they have a high amount of tannin and are inedible.
-These fruits can be used in wine making and made into jelly (they have a large amount of pectin).
+These fruits can be used in winemaking and made into jelly (they have a large amount of pectin).
 Most connoisseurs blet them— store them, stem down, in a cool, dark place on top of some absorbent material for a few weeks until they over-ripen and turn into an edible mush.
 The pulp from bletting is similar in taste to apple butter.
 One benefit of this fruit is that it is harvested later than most fruits and, because of the time spent bletting, it is one of the few sources of a “natural” fresh fruit during the winter.

 The only drawback for the gardener is that these trees grow slowly.
-Other than that, they are easier than to grow than most trees.
+Other than that, they are easier to grow than most trees.
 The planting site should be in a sunny position that is sheltered from the wind.
 Medlars can tolerate most types of soil as long as it is well drained.
 The trees have few maintenance requirements: minimal watering, an application of manure or fertilizer in the spring, and pruning for dead, diseased, or overcrowded branches.
 They are hardy through zones 5-9 and are self-fertile.

-As far as I can tell, the only source for medlars in the U.S. is from Raintree nursery.
+As far as I can tell, the only source for medlars in the U.S. is from Raintree Nursery.

 Homesteaders are an individualistic bunch with a rebellious streak; as such, I believe some of you will try these unique edibles just because of they’re different.
 Enjoy the gardening adventure!